Karincheong/-R-Twitter-Scraping-and-Sentiment-Analysis-Hashtag-Trump-/README.md

-# location word cloud to identify the different
+# Location word cloud to identify the different

 Trump$quoted_location <- as.character(Trump$quoted_location)